The Rake | Horror Story

 A few miles away, at the Henderson farm, dawn broke over the rolling hills, the air crisp with the promise of winter.
 John Henderson, a wiry man with a graying beard, stepped onto his porch, his breath fogging as he retrieved the Colfax Chronicle from the mailbox.

 He unfolded it, his eyes narrowing at the headline: “Local Farmer Missing After Livestock Losses; Search Continues.”
-The article detailed Tom Whitaker’s disappearance, the blood found at his farm, the strange claw marks that baffled investigators.
+The article detailed Tom Whitaker’s disappearance, the blood found at his farm, and the strange claw marks that baffled investigators.
 John’s jaw tightened, his mind flashing to his own missing chickens, the eerie silence that had settled over his fields.

 “Mary,” he called, stepping inside, the paper in hand.
 “You need to see this.
 It’s happened again.”